Burmese opposition figure Dr Sasa: 'The world has to stop another genocide'

-Category: World Hits: 1Exiled Burmese opposition figure Dr Sasa is the UN envoy for Myanmar's CRPH, a committee representing the parliament that was elected in November but which has not been able to take office because of the military coup.
+Category: World Hits: 2Exiled Burmese opposition figure Dr Sasa is the UN envoy for Myanmar's CRPH, a committee representing the parliament that was elected in November but which has not been able to take office because of the military coup.
 Dr Sasa called on the international community – Russia and China included – to stop the junta’s military crackdown on Myanmar’s people.
 He called on world leaders to act now to prevent the civil unrest from turning into a "genocide" that might soon send refugees into neighbouring countries.

 Read more https://www.france24.com/en/tv-shows/the-interview/20210408-burmese-opposition-figure-dr-sasa-the-world-has-to-stop-another-genocide